LakshyAAAgrawal/chip8emu/README.md

 ![Screenshot 1](/res/Screenshots/animation2.gif)

-*Emulator displaying the CHIP-8 logo, drawing Serpienski Triangle and Playing Tetris*
+*Emulator displaying the CHIP-8 logo, drawing Sierpinski Triangle and Playing Tetris*

 # Chip-8 Emulator
 This is a terminal based Chip-8 Emulator written in C++. ```chip8emu``` can be used to run any CHIP-8 program written for the original specification.